 Even though it’s in an ulu location, you won’t run out of things to do.
 They’ve got an adventure-packed itinerary lined up for you with loads of fun activities.
 Prepare to get your hands dirty like a real-life farmer as you learn to harvest rice and various veggies or fruits the old-school way.

-To top it off, have a blast feeding farm animals like goats and sheep, take a ride down a human-made tube slide, and dive into water activities like bamboo rafting.
+To top it off, have a blast feeding farm animals like goats, sheep and even ostriches, take a ride down a human-made tube slide, jump on the flying fox, and dive into water activities like bamboo rafting, kayaking, and obstacle challenges.
 All activities are included in the room packages.

 Distance from Tuas Checkpoint: 1.5 hours, 127km

 Bring your kids to “touch some grass” at the Green Valley Eco Resort for a nature-focused vacation in Johor.
-If you’re up for a quirky experience in the tube-shaped Standard Room (Round Tube) for 2, it starts from RM310/night.
+If you’re up for a quirky experience in the tube-shaped Standard Room (Round Tube) for 2, it starts from RM310/night (~S$99.73).

 Image credit: Green Valley Eco Resort

-But if a funky room structure isn’t your main thing and you’re more into having a scenic view from the room, go ahead and book their Standard Room (Ground floor) with balcony for RM240/night.
+But if a funky room structure isn’t your main thing and you’re more into having a scenic view from the room, go ahead and book their Standard Room (Ground floor) with a balcony for RM240/night (~S$77.21).
 It comes with a balcony that offers views of the lagoon and rainforest.

 Distance from Tuas Checkpoint: 1.5 hours, 63.9km